Dawn Tilbury

 Research

-I also worked with colleagues at IBM in the application of control theory to computing systems, see our book on Feedback Control of Computing Systems.
+I previously worked with colleagues at IBM in the application of control theory to computing systems, see our book on Feedback Control of Computing Systems.
 I have also done some work in nonlinear control, both theory and applications, looking at problems of trajectory generation and stabilization for nonlinear systems, and applications to such systems as a helicopter and mobile robots.

 ASME-DSC Conference 2008